Pro Writing Aid Review: Features, Pricing, Alternatives, & More!

 App.
 There’s no official mobile app, but they have a desktop app.

 Document Type.
-When using the tool, you have a selection of writing settings.
+When using the web editor, you have a selection of writing settings.
 These include General, Academic, Business, Technical, Creative, Casual, Script, and Web — your writing suggestions and advice depends on the selection you use.

 25 Writing Reports.
 The writing reports are what set the software apart from other grammar checkers.
 There are 25 as of counting, some you’ll use regularly and others rarely.